-Visualizations – These insights are then presented in graphs, pie, and line charts, etc. to get an at-a-glance snapshot of data.
+Visualisations – These insights are then presented in graphs, pie, and line charts, etc. to get an at-a-glance snapshot of data.
 It explains what happened.

 Narrative – A narrative, just like in stories, is the most important aspect of the data story.
 It uses a language in a format that enables easy comprehension of the full information.
-It thus becomes the vehicle to convey insights and use the data and visualizations as points of proof and gives voice to the data.
+It thus becomes the vehicle to convey insights and use the data and visualisations as points of proof and gives voice to the data.

 Taking the story forward

-To do that, it is essential to have the skills to combine the three elements of data, visualizations, and narrative.
+To do that, it is essential to have the skills to combine the three elements of data, visualisations, and narrative.
 When the narrative is coupled with data, it helps you explain what’s happening to the data and the importance of the insight.
 You also need to add ample commentary and context to appreciate the insight.

 By adding visuals to the data, you enlighten the audience – they can now see what they otherwise could not see in the lines, rows, and columns of spreadsheets in the absence of charts or graphs.
-Combining the narrative, the visualizations, and the data give you the whole story – one that helps you drive change.
+Combining the narrative, the visualisations, and the data give you the whole story – one that helps you drive change.